-The DCA prescribes that in the case of a violation of the DCR, action can be taken against the company and all the persons responsible for the conduct of the company's business who had knowledge of the offending act.
+The DCA prescribes that if the DCR is violated, action can be taken against the company and all the persons responsible for such conduct within the company and who knew of the offending act.

 Exemptions

 What, if any, manufacture and supply of medicinal products is exempt from the requirement to obtain an approval to market?